 - 2. Formalized assessment measures (e.g., SASSI3 or SASSIA2), and clinical judgment to determine students' level of risk for substance use; - 3.
 Collaboration with the Center Mental Health Consultant to determine when a MSWR or medical separation is appropriate and should be recommended for a student with substance use conditions (see Section 6.11, R1, e5). - d.
 Intervention services for students identified at an elevated risk for substance use, to include: - 1.
 Individual and group intervention services with a focus on behaviors that represent employability barriers; - 2.
 Collaboration with the Center Mental Health Consultant for students with co-occurring conditions of mental health issues and substance use; - 3.
 Referral to off-center substance abuse professionals or agencies for ongoing treatment and/or specialized services.
 Any student separating from Job Corps who has a substance use condition shall be provided with a referral for support services in his or her home community. - e.
 Drug and alcohol testing - a.
-Drug testing procedures - (a) Students in the following categories shall be tested for drug use: - (1) New and readmitted students shall be tested within 48 hours of arrival on center. - (2) Students who tested positive on entrance shall be retested between the 37^{th} and 40^{th} day after arrival on center. - (3) Students who are suspected98 of using drugs at any point after arrival on center (including during the 45-day intervention period) shall be tested; this testing shall take place as soon as possible after staff suspects use. - (4) Students who tested negative on entry and then positive on suspicion shall be retested between the 37th and 40th day after the positive suspicion-of-drug-use test. - (b) Biochemical testing is never permissible on a random basis, with the exception of designated licensed student drivers who are subject to 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration.
+Drug testing procedures - (a) Students in the following categories shall be tested for drug use: - (1) New and readmitted students shall be tested within 48 hours of arrival on center. - (2) Students who tested positive on entrance shall be retested between the 37th and 40th day after arrival on center. - (3) Students who are suspected8 of using drugs at any point after arrival on center shall be tested; this testing shall take place as soon as possible after staff suspects use. - (b) Biochemical testing is never permissible on a random basis, with the exception of designated licensed student drivers who are subject to 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration.
 In addition, biochemical testing requested by work experience sites, union trades, or potential employers may only be performed by the requesting entity. - (c) If a student refuses to provide a specimen or has an unexcused absence from his or her follow-up drug test, he or she shall be referred to the center's behavior management system for appropriate disciplinary action.
 Students who state they are unable to produce a specimen shall be referred to the center physician or designee for follow up.

-9 Reasonable suspicion includes (1) direct observation of drug use or behavioral signs or symptoms suggestive of drug use, or (2) reliable information that a student recently used drugs.
+8 Reasonable suspicion includes (1) direct observation of drug use or behavioral signs or symptoms suggestive of drug use, or (2) reliable information that a student recently used drugs.